jkittley/Arduino-Websocket-Webpage/README.md

 Make sure the web server is still running and open the browser.

 Select 'pong' from the main menu and see what happens.
-You should be able to control the left paddle by moving your hand up and down front of the range sensor (approx 5 to 10cm).
+You should be able to control the left paddle by moving your hand up and down in front of the range sensor (approx 5 to 10cm).
 When the ball goes out of play the servo should twitch!

 ## Next

 You may have noticed that there is another game, Snake.
 This game expects to control the direction of the snake.
 Why not try making your own Arduino script which outputs

 * { "keystroke": 37 } for 'left'
 * { "keystroke": 38 } for 'up'